Your cloud.

 Pro

-Writes need your approval.
+Changes need your approval.

 Liberra proposes the action and shows you exactly what will happen.
 You click Approve or Reject.
 Nothing runs until you say so.